 The gap in the high school dropout rate among students of different racial and demographic backgrounds narrows when certain variables, such as socioeconomic status and school size, are the same, according to a Georgia State University study.

 The researchers looked at the characteristics of students and schools that are often associated with dropout.
 Unlike… more »

 The College of Arts and Sciences is pleased to announce Rose Sevcik of psychology, Paul Katz of the Neuroscience Institute and Jenny Yang of chemistry have been awarded Regents’ Professorships.

 Regents’ Professorships, the University System of Georgia’s highest honor, recognize faculty whose research efforts and achievements have been acknowledged both nationally and internationally as trailblazing.

-When students arrive at college, they are tremendously excited – and in some cases, tremendous anxiety.
+First-year college students arrive on campus with tremendous excitement – and in some cases, tremendous worry.
 When students confront an entirely new social scene, without the support of the friends and family they left at home, they may develop social anxiety, or the fear of being negatively evaluated or humiliated.